kinjalrt/fabflix/README.md

 ### Kinjal Reetoo
   - Implemented Movie List and Single Star pages.
-  - Initial git setup and wrote README.md.
+  - Initial git setup and wrote README.md for P1.
+  - Implemented the Main Page with Search and Browse
+  - Implemented the Shopping Cart
+  - Demo video and final deployment for grading P2.

 ### Yasvi Patel
   - Implemented Single Movie page, hyperlinks and jump requirements.
-  - Demo video and final deployment for grading.
+  - Demo video and final deployment for grading P1.
+  - Implemented the Login Page
+  - Implement the Movie List Page, Single Pages & Jump Functionality (Extended from Project 1)
+  - Updated the Look and Feel and README.md for P2.